boosterl/worldbeyondlinux/content/posts/bluetooth-on-the-mango-pi.md

 [  5]   0.00-10.05  sec  1.00 MBytes   838 Kbits/sec    0             sender
 ```

-After this experiment I also tried to enable bluetooth support in the excellent
+After this experiment I also tried to enable Bluetooth support in the excellent
 [Arch image](https://github.com/sehraf/d1-riscv-arch-image-builder) for the D1.
 I didn't succeed in this yet.
 I am probably missing some kernel config options.